nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Updates the details of a project.

 Format: `edit (INDEX) [n/PROJECT NAME] [dl/DEADLINE] [ru/REPO URL] [d/PROJECT DESCRIPTION] [tg/TAGS...] `
-  - Edits the project at the specified index.
+  - Edits the project at the specified index
-  - The index refers to the index number shown in the displayed task list.
+  - The index refers to the index number shown in the displayed task list
-  - Any combination of the fields above can be entered.
+  - Any combination of the fields above can be entered
-  - The information entered will replace all the data in each respective field.
+  - The information entered will replace all the data in each respective field
-  - Project Name can be any alphanumeric value (containing only alphabets and / or numbers).
+  - Project Name can be any alphanumeric value (containing only alphabets and / or numbers)
   - Repo URL must be a valid link
-  - Description can be anything, as long as it is not blank.
+  - Description can be anything, as long as it is not blank
-  - Any number of tags can be added, separated by space " ".
+  - Any number of tags can be added, separated by space " "

 Example: `edit 1 n/Resident Evil project /d new horror` changes the name of the first project in the list to **Evil project**, and the description to **new horror**.